sohamsarkar02/BayPrAnoMeta-Bayesian-Proto-MAML/README.md

 # Meta-Learning for Anomaly Detection

-This repository contains implementations of various meta-learning approaches for few-shot anomaly detection on the **MVTec Anomaly Detection Dataset**.
+This repository contains implementations of various meta-learning approaches for few-shot anomaly detection on the **MVTec Anomaly Detection Dataset** and further we also report training and evaluation scripts for **VisA Dataset**.

 ## Results Summary

-Average performance across 15 object categories (Leave-One-Anomaly-Subtype-Out protocol):
+Average performance across 15 object categories (Leave-One-Anomaly-Subtype-Out protocol) of MVTec AD Dataset:

 | Method | AUC-ROC | AUPRC | F1 Score |
 |--------|---------|-------|----------|